Glorfingol/web/README.md

 Also you will need to change the main class so that it works as a simple springboot application
 If you wish to deploy as a war, follow this :
 https://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html

+# Error page
+The backoffice error pages are located in back/error/*.properties
+Currently the errors 403,404 and 500 are overwritten
+If you want to customize more codes, simply add a page in the folder back/error/ in the resources
+As for the front error page, simply create a page with the name equivalent to the error code (or you can just manually add a html file in your pages folder)